 Miniature Dress Me dolls, Souvenir dolls, Tourist

-early dolls were made of composition, after 1946 dolls could be made of hard plastic.
-Dress me
+dolls could be from 6" to 18" tall, the early dolls were made of composition, after 1946 dolls could be made of hard plastic.

 eyes or sleep eyes usually in blue, mohair wig for girls, painted hair for boys jointed at neck and

 shoulders, un-jointed hips with straight legs, some with high heel feet, flat feet,

 molded painted on shoes, some with painted socks, too.
 Most dolls are

 unmarked, came in a box that may or may not have the company name to identify